AylaNetworks/ayla-documentation/src/system-administration/aura-mobile-app/index.md

 * The Sign Up button enables a new user to create a user account with EndUser access rights in the Ayla Public (Cloud) Account.
 * The Wi-Fi Setup button enables users to navigate to the Settings screen of the mobile device.
 * The gear icon displays a **Configuration** screen, important when you want to point Aura to an Ayla Customer Account.
 Configuration parameters appear at the bottom of the screen.
-See [Configure Aura](../../account-guide/configure-aura) for details.
+See [Configuration](#configuration) for details.

 ## Main Menu